2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 - Buy Button Text.
 - Enable/Disable

 Once the store owner has populated all the new product fields, click on save, and you will notice that the Products section in the Point of Sale is now getting populated.
-Always make sure to save in the top right of your screen to circumvent that store owners might lose their progress on adding products.
+Always save in the top right corner of your screen to prevent the possibility that store owners might lose their progress when adding products.

 Store owners may also use the "Raw Editor" to configure their products.
 The raw editor requires a basic understanding of JSON structures.